FULL HIGHLIGHTS: Utah Royals FC vs. Chicago Stars FC

 • Discuss this story on the National Women's Soccer League message board...

+- Portland Thorns FC Fall Short 1-0 to Seattle Reign FC - Portland Thorns FC

+- Last-Gasp Penalty from Ally Sentnor Sees Utah Royals Edge Chicago Stars - Utah Royals FC

-- Silva, Torres Join Starting Lineup at Angel City - NJ/NY Gotham FC
+- Gotham FC Rolls Past Angel City on the Road - NJ/NY Gotham FC

-- Kansas City Current Welcome Houston Dash to CPKC Stadium - Kansas City Current

-- Bay FC Makes Second East Coast Trip in Three Games to Face North Carolina Courage - Bay FC
+- Angel City Football Club Falls to NJ/NY Gotham FC at Home in First Loss of the Season - Angel City FC

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.